 The power bank rental business plan involves three actors: customers who need to charge their phones on the go, owners of power bank businesses, and vendors who host power bank docking stations at their facilities.

 We needed to create software that would connect these three actors and handle the service’s business logic.
 Before starting development, our first step was to create a technical specification for all three pieces of software.

 To begin, we created three technical specifications, designed the applications, and performed full-cycle development of the backend, two mobile apps, and an app for docking stations.
 We also provided quality assurance.

 1. Create a clear technical specification

-Our client came to us with a vision for their project and an idea about its business logic and hardware to be used for power bank sharing.
+Our client came to us with a vision for their power bank rental system and an idea about its business logic and hardware to be used for power bank sharing.
 To make sure that all three parts of the software worked together, we needed a clear plan — a technical specification.

 2. Design the MVP

-Because the sharing industry is rapidly growing, time to market was very important for our client.
+Because the power bank sharing service industry is rapidly growing, time to market was very important for our client’s power bank rental company.
 We needed to review all the product features and determine which were absolutely essential for the first version of the product and which could be postponed.
 Moreover, our client needed a prototype to show to investors, so we needed to develop that as well.

 3. Create a cross-platform app